nqminds/edgesec.github.io/docusaurus/docs/management.md

 if9 = "9,10.0.9.1,10.0.9.255,255.255.255.0"
 if10 = "10,10.0.10.1,10.0.10.255,255.255.255.0"
 ```

-where `bridgePrefix` parameter is used on OpenWRT systems to define the bridge prefix, `interfacePrefix` is the prefix for the interface name that corresponds to a VLAN.
-For instance for VLAN 2 and `interfacePrefix = "br"` the corresponding interface will be `br2`.

-`ifn` key enumerates parameters for each interface that will be created by the subnet service, where all parameters are separated by commas.
+where `ifn` key enumerates parameters for each interface that will be created by the subnet service, where all parameters are separated by commas.
 The first parameter is the VLAN ID, the second parameter is the gateway IP, the third parameter is the broadcast IP and the fourth parameter is the netmask.
 For instance given `if8 = "8,10.0.8.1,10.0.8.255,255.255.255.0"` and `interfacePrefix = "br"` the created interface `br8` has the following parameters:

 ```console
 $ ip a show dev br8